 If you don’t see it here, be sure to ask!

-You can avoid costly after-hour visits by contacting a veterinarian at the first sign of problems.
+You can avoid costly after-hour visits to the animal hospital by contacting a veterinarian at the first sign of problems.
 Delaying treatment can result in medical complications and unnecessary worry.

-Emergencies during regular office hours always have immediate priority (Monday – Friday, 7am – 7pm and Saturday, 9am – 1pm).
+Emergencies during regular pet clinic hours always have immediate priority (Monday – Friday, 7am – 7pm and Saturday, 9am – 1pm).

-When the pet clinic closes, all emergencies are referred to the Emergency Clinic of Southwest Missouri.
+When the animal clinic closes, all pet health emergencies are referred to the Emergency Clinic of Southwest Missouri.
 A veterinarian and veterinary technician are on duty from 6pm to 8am the following morning.
-You can reach them at 417-889-1600 or in-person at 400 South Glenstone Ave Springfield, MO 65802.
+You can reach them at (417) 889-1600 or in-person at 400 South Glenstone Ave Springfield, MO 65802.

 This emergency animal clinic was started by a collective group of local veterinarians interested in serving the critical care needs of patients.
 This veterinary hospital is designed to handle all types of veterinary emergencies and ICU monitoring.

 Should a pet health emergency arise, the following can make a significant difference in the outcome:

 - Discuss your pet health emergency with the veterinary staff on duty.

 - Copy the street directions to the animal clinic carefully.